hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/5-fossil.md

 * 'Github in a box' <!-- .element: class="fragment fade-in-then-semi-out" -->
 * Free code hosting at: <!-- .element: class="fragment fade-in-then-semi-out" -->
   * Chisel - <http://chiselapp.com/>
-* Or simply host it yourself using an SQLite database and a web server
+* Or simply host it yourself using an SQLite database and a web server <!-- .element: class="fragment fade-in-then-semi-out" -->

 note: